ARM-DOE/pyart/guides/setting_up_an_environment.rst

 them all in your root environment.
 For example, if you had all the dependencies for a Pandas environment and all the dependencies for a Py-ART environment in your root environment, there might be conflicts between channels and packages.
-So Anaconda allows you to create multiple environments to avoid this issue.
+So Anaconda allows you to create multiple environments to avoid these issues.

 To download and install `Anaconda <https://www.anaconda.com/download/#>`_.